TheHoltz/Est.-Nao-parametrica/README.md

 ## Resume
-A set of functions designed to support the didactics and the application of regression methods that do not follow a statistical distribution.
+A set of functions designed to support the didactics and the application of regression methods in datasets that do not follow a statistical distribution.

 ## Introduction